Mudbill/JeXiMeL/README.md

 # JeXiMeL

-JeXiMeL is a small, light-weight XML parser for Java.
+JeXiMeL is my own little XML parser for Java.
 There are many like it but this one is mine.
-It supports the basic needs that an XML parser should have.
 You can read and write files from XML documents, or create a document in code and write it to file later.
-Use it if you wish.
+Use it if you wish, or use something better.
+Up to you.

 ## Features